Bettinger, PhD, JD, is an intellectual property attorney, popular speaker

 Genealogy Gems Podcast, an online genealogy show at www.GenealogyGems.com

-and in iTunes.
-She is the author of the books How to Find Your Family History
+in 75 countries around the world.
+She is the author of the books How to Find

 Time Travel with Google Earth - (2-March-2013)

 SA020 - Master Using Google for Common Surname Searches